Alligator/square-peg/README.md

 };
 ```

-Note how the `pair` rule captures `key` and `value`, but since there are nested under the `main` rule that needs to capture too.
-If a rule doesn't have a tag, all of it's captures and ny captures by rules under it are thrown away.
+Note how the `pair` rule captures `key` and `value`, but the `main` rule that needs to capture too.
+If a rule doesn't have a tag, all of it's captures and captures by rules under it are thrown away.

 Calling this with this input: